mongodb-js/charts-embed-sdk/examples/programmatic-highlighting/readme.md

 7. Note the Chart ID and the Chart Base URL, as you will need them for running the demo.

-8. In the same menu, note the **User Specified Filters** option.
-If you wish to try out filtering on your own dataset, you will need to whitelist a field by which to filter on.
-For example, our sample Movies dataset filters on `year` and `genres`.
-   Furthermore, the filter related code in `src/index.js` will need to be updated to conform to the filter query you wish to apply.

 ## Running this Sample with your data

 1. If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,